BeppoSAX-WFC catalog of fast X-ray transients: Discussion

-If we apply a peak flux softness ratio threshold of 16 or larger, above which we fail to detect a GRBM signal for most GRBs, for XRFs we find 37 such cases or 37\% of all GRBs.
-This is roughly consistent with earlier findings, although those make a distinction between 3 classes rather than 2 and apply thresholds to different definitions of spectral hardness ratios: X-ray flashes (H$_{\rm s}>1$ with H$_{\rm s}$=fluence(2-30 keV)/fluence(40-400 keV), X-ray rich GRBs (0.32\textless Hs\textless1) and classical GRBs (Hs\textless0.32) (\citet{dalessio2006}, see also \citet{sakamoto2005}).
+If we apply a peak flux softness ratio (see column 17 in Table~\ref{table1}) threshold of 16 or larger, above which we fail to detect a GRBM signal for most GRBs, for XRFs we find 37 such cases or 37\% of all GRBs.
+This is roughly consistent with earlier findings, although those make a distinction between 3 classes rather than 2 and apply thresholds to different definitions of spectral hardness ratios: X-ray flashes (H$_{\rm s}>1$ with H$_{\rm s}$=fluence(2-30 keV)/fluence(40-400 keV), X-ray rich GRBs (0.32\textless H$_{\rm s}$\textless1) and classical GRBs (H$_{\rm s}$\textless0.32) (\citet{dalessio2006}, see also \citet{sakamoto2005}).
 Note that the hardest GRBs in our sample have a softness ratio of 0.8 (GRB990123 and GRB000210).
 These rates are slightly different compared to the sample detected by EP-WXT.
-For example, \cite{zhang2025} find that 22\% of FXTs detected by EP-WXT have a gamma-ray counterpart, searching in GECAM and Fermi/GBM data.
-This difference likely arises from the better sensitivity of EP-WXT, which can detect transients as faint as few in 10$^{-11}$~\ecs.
-The difference in the rates could also be due, in part, to the different band passes of the GRBM, with respect to Fermi-GBM (8 keV -- 40 MeV) and GECAM (10 keV -- 6 MeV).
-Instead, the GRBM sensitivity is comparable to Fermi-GBM and GECAM (order of 10$^{-8}$~\ecs).
+For example, \cite{zhang2025} finds that 22\% of FXTs detected by EP-WXT have a gamma-ray counterpart, searching in GECAM and Fermi/GBM data.
+This difference likely arises from the better sensitivity of EP-WXT, which can detect transients as faint as a few times 10$^{-11}$~\ecs, an equivalent sensitivity that cannot be achieved by any GRB detector currently in operation in gamma rays.
+The difference in the rates could also be due, in part, to the different bandpasses of the GRBM, with respect to Fermi-GBM (8 keV -- 40 MeV) and GECAM (10 keV -- 6 MeV).
+The GRBM sensitivity, though, is comparable to Fermi-GBM and GECAM (order of 10$^{-8}$~\ecs).
+Finally, it is obvious that the EP sample is biased because of its lack of direct $\gamma$-ray coverage since it does not host a $\gamma$-ray instrument.

-The science goal of the WFC, when the instrument was proposed in the 1980s, was the multiplication of data on FXTs to better determine their origin.
-The WFC has detected about 2700 FXTs in the categories of thermonuclear flashes on accreting neutron stars ($\approx$2500), GRBs (100), stellar flares (38), SFXT flares (11) and type-II X-ray bursts (uncounted).
+The science goal of the WFC, when the instrument was proposed in the 1980s, was the acceleration of data collection on FXTs to better determine their origin.
+The WFC has detected about 149 FXTs in the categories of GRBs/XRFs (100), stellar flares (38) and SFXT flares (11).
 The first-time fast (within hours) and accurate (within arcmin) localization of GRBs solved the decades-long enigmatic mystery of their origin.
-The plentitude of thermonuclear flashes doubled the known population of such sources and surfaced a special type of thermonuclear flash (`superburst', \citet{cornelisse2000} fueled by carbon (like type Ia SNe).
 The topping off with stellar flares has made the identification possible of 99\% of all FXTs and explained their origin.
 The conclusion is that the WFC instrument has met its science goal.

 { {\it Author contributions.} Data extraction: JZ and CG.
 Data analysis: JZ, LP and GG.
 Manuscript preparation: JZ.
 Manuscript review and improvement: all authors.
 It is noted that no AI tool has been employed in the data reduction analysis nor manuscript preparation.}